giulioturrisi/Differential-Drive-Robot/README.md

 alias ddrive='docker exec -it ddrive_humble bash' (to attach a new terminal to the running docker)
 ```
-You can add --device /dev/input/js0 to give to docker the access to the joystick.

 5. start docker and build
 ```sh